 8. Visit a restaurant or market

-Check out someplace new where your child could practice Spanish.
+Check out someplace new where your child could practice the language.
 My son’s kindergarten class took a field trip to a Mexican restaurant and market where they each got to order lunch in Spanish and buy a little something, too.
 They had to practice the phrases/vocabulary they’d need beforehand.
 I thought it was such a wonderful idea!
 We love taking the kids to local restaurants where they can practice their Spanish – and everywhere we go the staff happily encourages it!
 Do you have any local supermarkets or restaurants that you could visit?

 9. Download a game